 Audi and Porsche in F1: What Would It Look Like?

-While this week has been flooded with excitement surrounding the inaugural Miami Grand Prix, social media has also been abuzz with the exciting news that Audi and Porsche look set to join Formula One in 2026.
+While this week has been flooded with excitement surrounding the inaugural Miami Grand Prix, social media has also been buzzing with news that Audi and Porsche look set to join Formula One in 2026.

-So what would this make the grid look like in 2026?
+So what would such a move do to the grid in 2026?

-It’s currently understood that if this plan comes to fruition, Porsche would likely come to terms with some sort of agreement with Red Bull where the constructor could be registered as Red Bull Racing-Porsche.
-There are existing motorsport links between Red Bull and Volkswagen, notably in the FIA World Rally Championship where Volkswagen had a dominant four-year run with Red Bull from 2013 to 2016.
-In that time, Volkswagen Motorsport won four straight Manufacturers’ championships while Sébastien Ogier scored four Drivers' titles.
+It’s currently understood that if their plan comes to fruition, Porsche may agree to terms with Red Bull, where the constructor could be registered as Red Bull Racing-Porsche.
+There are existing motorsport links between Red Bull and Volkswagen, notably in the FIA World Rally Championship, where Volkswagen had a dominant four-year run with Red Bull from 2013 to 2016.
+In that time, Volkswagen Motorsport won four straight manufacturers’ championships while Sébastien Ogier scored four Drivers' titles for the German outfit.

-As for Audi, they appear prepared to offer around 500 million euros ($556.30 million) to buy McLaren Racing.
-Everyone knows how expensive Formula One operations can be, as the barriers to enter the sport have risen considerably over the last two decades.
-A major organization like Volkswagen, however, certainly appears to have the money to make such an endeavour work.
-Despite these rumours though, McLaren are not up for sale according to Team Principal and CEO Zak Brown, who poured some cold water on the rumours by saying:
+As for Audi, they appear prepared to spend around 500 million euros ($556.30 million) to buy McLaren Racing.
+It's well known how expensive Formula One operations can be, with the barriers to enter the sport having risen considerably over the last two decades.
+A major organization like Volkswagen, however, certainly appears to have the money at hand to make such an endeavour work.
+Despite these rumours, McLaren is not for sale, according to team principal and CEO Zak Brown, who dismissed the news by stating:

 "If they decide (to come in) then there's a conversation to be had but at this point we don't want to have any conversations until we know someone is committed to the sport.”

-To understand a major factor in Volkswagen’s decision to dive into the world of Formla One, you have to look at their commitment to electric vehicle production.
+To understand a major factor in Volkswagen’s decision to dive into the world of Formula One, one has to look at their commitment to electric vehicle production.
 Globally, no traditional car maker has leaned into electric vehicles more than Volkswagen.
-The company is spending billions of dollars on their EV initiatives, and it’s predicted by LMC Automotive - an automotive focused global forecasting and market intelligence service provider - that by 2025, Volkswagen will lead all electric car makers in global car sales, surpassing the likes of General Motors, Tesla, and Renault-Nissan.
-It’s also notable that Porsche have been participating in Formula E since 2019, while Audi have been involved since the very first Formula E season which began in 2014.
+The company is spending billions of dollars on its EV initiatives, and it’s predicted by LMC Automotive—an automotive-focused intelligence service provider—that by 2025, Volkswagen will lead all electric car makers in global car sales, surpassing the likes of General Motors, Tesla, and Renault-Nissan.
+It’s also notable that Porsche has been participating in Formula E since 2019, while Audi has been involved in Formula E since the series’ very first season in 2014.

-What does this have to do with their involvement in F1?
-Volkswagen's decision to participate could come down to whether the sport stays on course with their plans to switch to synthetic fuels by 2026.
-Volkswagen has also been trying to restore its public image after the Dieselgate emissions scandal and have been making big efforts to follow carbon reduction targets imposed by the government.
+What does this have to do with their involvement in Formula One?
+Volkswagen's decision could very well come down to whether the sport stays on course with their plans to switch to synthetic fuels by 2026.
+Volkswagen has actively tried to restore its public image after the notorious Dieselgate emissions scandal and has been making efforts to follow carbon reduction targets imposed by government officials.

-Would F1 help them with this though?
+Would Formula One solve these issues?
 Will Max Verstappen be winning championships with a Porsche power unit behind his head?
 Could Pato O’Ward or Colton Herta be driving beside Lando Norris in an Audi?
-It appears the company feels these are multi-million dollar questions worth asking.
+The answers are unknown, but it appears the company agrees that these are multi-million-dollar questions worth asking.

 Previous